hallymag/CTF_Assets/README.md

 # CTF_Assets
 Library for using LLMs to generate assets for CTF capture the flag challenges.

+Install a Python Version Manager such as pyenv.
+This software is set to require Python >=3.12.9

 ## Installation
 #### Clone app from github to a local folder
 ```bash